 Homework can be difficult for most kids during the school year, but it can become a major challenge when you have a child with ADHD.
 But here’s some good news for exhausted parents: if you take the right steps now, at the beginning of the school year, homework hassles can be kept to a minimum.
 The key is to be organized and plan ahead to minimize the frustration your child is bound to experience around multiple homework assignments.
-Begin by tackling the two most important places: school and home.
+Begin by tackling the two most important places: school and home with these homework tips for kids with ADHD and ADD.

 At the beginning of the school year, meet with your child's teacher (or teachers) to find out what the expectations are regarding homework.
 Try to work out a system where they can let you know in advance what homework will be assigned either on a week-to-week basis or for the whole semester.
 Many teachers are even willing to keep you informed by e-mail.
 You should check with your child’s teachers periodically to make sure that things are going well.
 And definitely remember to ask them to inform you whether assignments are being turned in on time.